Boris-Barboris/fatty/README.md

 * Most features from mintty should work
 * To create new tab, press ctrl-shift-T
-* ctrl-shift-W closes the tab
+* ctrl-shift-X closes the tab
 * To change active tab, click it with mouse or press shift-(left arrow|right arrow)
 * To move tab, press ctrl-shift-(arrow direction)